 Third Party Fire and Theft

-The only difference with this cover is that in addition to providing the minimum third party cover, you are also covered for fire and theft of the insured car.
+The only difference with this cover is that in addition to providing the minimum third-party cover, you are also covered for fire and theft of the insured car.

 How many additional named drivers can I have on my policy?

-Whilst every insurance provider is different the maximum number of drivers allowed on a policy is usually the policyholder plus four named drivers.
+While every insurance provider is different the maximum number of drivers allowed on a policy is usually the policyholder plus four named drivers.
 Only drivers named on your certificate of insurance are insured to drive your car.
 Similarly, you can only drive someone else’s car if you are a named driver on their certificate of insurance.

 It is possible that if you have a comprehensive policy you may have third party only cover when driving a car that you do not own.
-However not all policies will provide this cover so it is best to check with your insurance provider.
+However not all policies will provide this cover, so it is best to check with your insurance provider.

 What do I do if I change my car within the year?

 Feeling a bit flash or just come across a bargain and changed your car within the year?
 It does happen!
 Yes, unfortunately if you change your car within the year’s insurance, then you will need to call your insurance provider immediately to advise them of the change.
-There will almost certainly be a change of premium but it’s fairly straight forward and can be sorted within minutes over the phone.
+There will almost certainly be a change of premium but it’s straight forward and can be sorted within minutes over the phone.
 It’s worth noting that you can call your insurance provider for a quote to find out how much this will cost before you purchase the car.